JAAFBUTeam/GO/README.md

 - featured items -- places that have less than x amount of ratings
 - view these spots on Google maps

+## Considerations
+- What is your product pitch?
+  - When visiting a location, most people tend to visit the extremely touristy spots of the location, especially if they are unfamiliar with the area.
+Our solution is to help people discover those undiscovered locations, by highlighting "lowkey" areas to visit in the area.
+- Who are the key stakeholders for this app?
+  -
+- Who will be using this?
+  -Travellers and people foreign to a certain area
+- What will they be using this for?
+  - Looking for new places to visit with a more local touch
+- What are the core flows?
+  -
+- What are the key functions?
+  - Look up locations
+  - View featured underrated locations
+  - View a gallery of each place
+  - See a map of nearby places to visit
+- What screens will each user see?
+- What will your final demo look like?
+Describe the flow of your final demo
+  - Looking up a category on the filters place
+  - Choosing a certain filter
+  - Scrolling through locations that match that filter
+  - Viewing a gallery of images displaying different viewpoints of a certain location
+  - Viewing more details (such as the address and description) of that location
+- What mobile features do you leverage?
+  - Maps app and camera!
+- What are your technical concerns?
+  - Merging conflicts
+  - Integrating Parse and Mapkit
+- What technical features do you need help or resources for?
+  -

 ## Potential Tourist Locations
 - Golden Gate Bridge
 - Fisherman's Wharf